Hong Kong Mass Transit Railway

 • Disneyland Resort line – The line was opened in 2005 and the metro offer service between Sunny Bay and Disneyland Resort.
 The length of the route is 3.3km serving 2 stations.

-Light Rail Lines: There are 12 light rail lines that the MTR operates.
-It began in the year 1988, running over 36 km in length, it serves various different areas.
-Serving a total of 68 stations, the line is represented by a mustard yellow colour and has its depot located at Tuen Mun.
+There are 12 light rail lines operated by the MTR.
+It started in 1988, is over 36 km long and serves several different areas.
+Serving a total of 68 stations, the line is represented by a mustard yellow colour and has its depot located in Tuen Mun.

 Like this post?
 Please share to your friends: